 pay attention and hear what I say. — Isaiah 28:23

-I recently read a story about a young, successful executive who was driving too fast down a neighborhood street in his brand new Jaguar.
+I recently read a story about a young, successful executive who was driving his brand-new Jaguar too fast down a quiet neighborhood street.
 He was watching out for children and slowed down just a bit.
 For a moment, he thought he saw something, but when nothing obvious appeared, he rushed on.
 Suddenly a brick smashed into the side of his car door.
 The man pulled over, furious, and grabbed the first kid he saw.

 By the time the boy was done speaking, the businessman was in tears as well.
-He walked over to the boy’s handicapped brother, picked him up, made sure he was OK, and put him back in his wheelchair.
+He walked over to the boy’s brother, picked him up, made sure he was OK, and helped him back in his wheelchair.
 The young boy was grateful and happily pushed his brother home.

 The young businessman later said that he decided never to fix the dent on his Jaguar’s side door.
 He wanted it to stay as a reminder to never go so fast through life that you don’t see another person’s suffering.
 He wanted to remember not to be so blind that someone has to throw a brick to get his attention.

 Similarly, God constantly whispers in our souls and speaks to our hearts.
 Yet, often we are going so fast through our lives that we don’t hear what He is saying.
 Or maybe we pause when we think we might have heard something, but when nothing obvious shouts out at us, we carry on as if that tiny nudge to do something had never even happened.

 Sometimes, God has to throw a symbolic brick at us to get our attention.
 Only then do we see or hear what He’s been trying tell us or how we might need to act to help someone in need.